mono/website/docs/advanced/runtime/docs/coop-suspend.md

 - Can return managed pointers
 - Cannot call foreign native code (embedder callbacks, pinvokes, etc)
 - Cannot call into blocking functions/syscalls
-- Cannot be dettached
+- Cannot be detached

 ## GC safe mode

 Under this mode, the GC will assume the thread is suspended and will scan the last saved state.

-- Can call into foreigh functions.
+- Can call into foreign functions.
 - Can call into blocking functions/syscalls
 - Can call GC Safe or GC Neutral functions
 - Can read from pinned managed memory
 - Cannot touch managed memory (read/write)
-- Cannot be dettached
+- Cannot be detached

 ## GC Neutral mode